tejasvaidhyadev/tejasvaidhyadev.github.io/pages/Avocation.md

 ## SOCIAL CAUSE
 - Volunteerly taught rural students for two years in the villages near kharagpur on saturday and sunday
 - Created graffiti on the tarnished walls to promote religious harmony at the village near Kharagpur.
-- Our team won the Bronze medal in the annual NSS camp.

 ## Architecture?
 Coming soon!